Group Testing with Prior Statistics: Appendix

-The total number of tests $\nt$ is the sum of the total number of tests for ample subsets, denoted by $\nt_1$, and the total number of tests for unbounded non-ample subsets, denoted by $\nt_2$.
-By Theorem~\ref{th:ModCoco}, with error probability at most ${\np_{s}^{-\delta}}$ for each ample subset $\is_{s}$, $\nt_1$ can be computed as
+The total number of tests $\nt$ is the sum of the total number of tests for ample subsets, denoted by $\nt_{\mathrm{ample}}$, and the total number of tests for unbounded or non-ample subsets, denoted by $\nt_{\mathrm{non}}$.